-Rental properties 2006 will help owners of rental properties in Australia determine:
+Rental properties 2007 will help you, as an owner of rental property in Australia determine:

-- what rental income is assessable for tax purposes - what expenses are allowable deductions - what records you need to keep, and - what you need to know when you sell your rental property.
+- which rental income is assessable for tax purposes - which expenses are allowable deductions - which records you need to keep, and - what you need to know when you sell your rental property.

-Many of the expenses associated with your rental property will be deductible.
-We explain:
+Many of the expenses associated with rental properties will be deductible.
+This guide explains:

-- how to apportion your expenses if only part of them are tax deductible - what expenses are not deductible, and - when you can claim those expenses that are deductible - some you can claim in the year they occur; others must be claimed over a number of years (including decline in value of depreciating assets and capital works expenses).
+- how to apportion your expenses if only part of them are tax deductible - what expenses are not deductible, and - when you can claim those expenses that are deductible some you can claim in the year they occur; others must be claimed over a number of years (including decline in value of depreciating assets and capital works expenses).